Vegetarian Statistics 2026: Global Facts, Diet Trends & Market Growth

 How Can I Combat My Iron Deficiency With a Plant-Based Diet?

-Eating foods rich in iron, such as beet and spinach, can help increase your iron intake.
+Eating foods rich in iron, such as beets and spinach, can help increase your iron intake.
 With a plant-based diet, you have options for improving your iron intake, whereas meat diets are less flexible.

 What Is the Life Expectancy of a Vegetarian?

-Some believe that vegetarianism can increase your life expectancy by seven years while veganism can add ten years to your life.
+Some believe that vegetarianism can increase your life expectancy by seven years, while veganism can add ten years to your life.
 The fact is that reducing your red meat intake adds 3.6 years to your life.

 Wrap Up